uqcybersquad/constitution/constitution.md

 **22b.** However, any amendment or addition is valid only if it is registered by the Management Committee and approved by the clubs and societies committee.

 **22c.** On special resolutions:
-- **(a)** A special resolution is passed at a meeting if:
+- **22c.i.** A special resolution is passed at a meeting if:
-  - **(i)** Of the entitled members of the Squad who vote, not less than three quarters (3/4) vote in favour of the resolution; and
+  - **22c.i.1.** Of the entitled members of the Squad who vote, not less than three quarters (3/4) vote in favour of the resolution; and
-  - **(ii)** Any additional requirement or requirements of the constitution relating to the passing of a special resolution have been met.
+  - **22c.i.2.** Any additional requirement or requirements of the constitution relating to the passing of a special resolution have been met.
-- **(b)** A resolution is not to be considered to have been passed as a special resolution under sub-section 20c.a unless not less than seven (7) days’ notice has been given in accordance with the rules to all the entitled members of the Squad specifying the intention to propose the resolution as a special resolution.
+- **22c.ii.** A resolution is not to be considered to have been passed as a special resolution under sub-section 20c.a unless not less than seven (7) days’ notice has been given in accordance with the rules to all the entitled members of the Squad specifying the intention to propose the resolution as a special resolution.
-- **(c)** At any meeting at which a special resolution is submitted, a declaration by the chairperson that the resolution has been carried is conclusive proof of the fact unless a poll is demanded.
+- **22c.iii.** At any meeting at which a special resolution is submitted, a declaration by the chairperson that the resolution has been carried is conclusive proof of the fact unless a poll is demanded.
-- **(d)** In this section “entitled member” means a member of the Squad who is entitled under the rules of the association to vote.
+- **22c.iv.** In this section “entitled member” means a member of the Squad who is entitled under the rules of the association to vote.

 **22d.** Once a special resolution has passed at a meeting in accordance with these rules, the date at section 31d, Documents, within these rules shall be updated to match the date that the special resolution passed.
 Such that the date will indicate when changes were last made to these rules.
 Such an update may be done without special resolution.